iChris/chrisennsdotcom/src/posts/no-mask-saskatchewans-collective-delusion.md

 Gross.

-Complaints about being "blocked" and shadow banned by Facebook, and how it's against their free speech and constantly trying to be shut down.
+And in lots of complaints about being "blocked" and shadow banned by Facebook, and how Facebook is against their right to free speech and constantly trying to shut down them down.

+The web is open and free.
+Certain businesses might not allow you to post on their property, just like in the real world.
 It costs you $10/month + $25 for a domain name to host a website with WordPress at thousands of website hosting companies around the world.
 It's not an issue of "getting the word out before you get shut down". 🙃

 [Collective delusion](<https://www.buzzfeednews.com/article/drumoorhouse/qanon-mass-collective-delusion-buzzfeed-news-copy-desk>) websites like this have been around since the dawn of the internet.
 And before that they existed in magazines and pamphlets handed out on the street.
 It's whack-a-mole.
 If they get "shut down" by Facebook, they'll find a new home somewhere else on the internet to spew hate.
 There isn't a scarcity of places to spread fear and hatred on the internet.